Water supply and sanitation in the Dominican Republic: United States

 Since 1998 USAID has provided technical assistance to INAPA to introduce what it calls a Total Community Participation approach in rural water supply and sanitation.
 The project served as a laboratory for INAPA, whose activities in rural areas had been limited to water supply, to engage in community participation, in rural sanitation and hygiene promotion.
 USAID first supported a pilot project for nine rural communities with a total of 700 families in Hato Mayor Province with the support of Catholic Relief Services and a Dominican NGO.
 From 2002 onwards, USAID and the NGO Family Health International supported INAPA in replicating the approach in other parts of the country.
 A 2002 study was undertaken to see how NGO systems compared with INAPA and privately built systems.
 The study concluded that INAPA, the private sector and NGOs were all capable of building good systems.
 A 2006 evaluation showed that six of the nine pilot communities did not have working systems.
 The reasons include inappropriate design - pumps and inverters burned out - and the stealing of solar panels.
 However, the evaluation also showed that the community-based approach has been adopted by other stakeholders, such as CAASD for rural projects in the province of Santo Domingo, an INAPA project supported by Spanisch cooperation and the Peace Corps.
 One of the NGOs, Hermandad (HElping Reach MANy through Direct Assistance in Development) worked in the villages west of San Jose de Ocoa for many years developing water and sanitation systems and teaching improved health practices.

 World Bank

-In April 2009 the World Bank approved a USD 34 million Water and Sanitation in Tourist Areas Project.
+In April 2009 the World Bank approved a US$34 million Water and Sanitation in Tourist Areas Project.
 Its main objective is the reduction of the high economic, environmental and social costs caused by wastewater and solid waste deficiencies, especially in tourist areas, and the improvement of the coverage and quality of the provision of water as well as the collection and disposal of wastewater and solid waste in the Dominican Republic.
 This would be achieved by: (i) supporting the development and implementation of a national water, wastewater and solid waste strategies in a coordinated way among government agencies and donors; (ii) improving water resources management and the quality, efficiency and sustainability of water and solid waste services; and (iii) increasing the coverage of water and solid waste services, especially to poor communities near tourist areas.